-Section I, Subsection 11: Graduate and Professional Student Senate Submitted by: Robert Covington, 1998-99 President of the Graduate and Professional Student Senate
+Graduate and Professional Student Senate

+Robert Covington, 1998-99 President of the Graduate and Professional Student Senate

-The Graduate and Professional Schools at Yale offer a unique resource to the undergraduate colleges.
+The Graduate and Professional Schools at Yale offer a unique resource to the undergraduate community.
 Through the Graduate and Professional Student Senate (GPSS) the undergraduates can access potential funding and develop links with graduate organizations.
-The primary source of funding for undergraduate activities is the GPSS, but this funding is dependent on graduate involvement in the event.
+This funding is dependent on graduate involvement in the event.
 For example, the GPSS helped sponsor the undergraduate Spring Fling last year and, in return, the graduate and professional students were invited to take part.
 Undergraduate students should look to the Senate to help build links with Graduate and Professional Student Organizations.
 For example, the School of Medicine has a program, AIDS Project New Haven, that provides support to individuals and families infected with AIDS.
 This type of organization can link up with Dwight Hall to allow for undergraduate involvement.
 There are thousands of opportunities just like this one in which undergraduates and graduates can benefit from the others' resources, knowledge, and in some cases financial support.
-If you are interested in building links with or finding out about graduate student organizations contact: